-School fees of up to \in 5,000 per annum and expenses incurred on one trip home per year, where they are paid for by the employer, are not subject to tax, USC or PRSI.
+School fees of up to €5,000 per annum and expenses incurred on one trip home per year, where they are paid for by the employer, are not subject to tax, USC or PRSI.

 For the purposes of calculating 'A' in the definition of specified amount, all income from the employment is included (e.g., bonuses, commission or other similar payments, benefits in kind and share based remuneration).
-However, as noted above, any amount on which relief for pension contributions has been obtained is excluded as are amounts paid in respect of expenses.
+However, as noted above, amounts not assessed to tax in the State or any amount on which relief for pension contributions has been obtained is excluded as are amounts paid in respect of expenses.
 In addition, where an individual is entitled to double taxation relief for foreign tax, that part of the income on which such relief is claimed should be excluded in calculating the specified amount.